interconnectedcloud/qdr-operator/README.md

 # Qdrouterd Operator

-A Kubernetes operator to manage Qdrouterd deployments, automating mesh creation and administration
+A Kubernetes operator to manage Qdrouterd interior and deployments, automating creation and administration

 ## Introduction